 Like marshmallow root, cinnamon is a demulcent herb when it is mixed with cool water.
 Demulcent herbs contain mucilage –polysaccharide extracted from plants with a viscous-like consistency– to soothe the gut lining.
 Cinnamon has antimicrobial and antiparasitic properties to help rid our digestive tracts of unwanted bacteria that can increase symptoms of imbalance like gas and bloating.
 With the anti-inflammatory and wound-healing properties of cinnamon, Ceylon cinnamon is one of your gut’s new best friends.

 A native to South Asia, the butterfly pea flower is most recognized by its vibrant blue flowers.
 Like many plants as rich in color as the butterfly pea flower, the flowers contain abundant antioxidants which work to reduce inflammation and help flush the body of free radicals that can negatively impact gut health.
 In addition, this flower gently supports the gut by relaxing the stomach muscles through its analgesic qualities.
 Analgesic herbs can reduce inflammation and can support pain relief in the body.

-All of these incredible herbs can be found in our blend Float Your Bloat, which is available for a limited time only.
+All of these incredible herbs can be found in our blend Soothe Operator.
 If you’re feeling like your gut needs some love, we recommend incorporating these herbs into your daily routine to support your gut-healing journey.